ivanmoreau/dem.colmex.perl/README.md

 This Perl script allows to consult the COLMEX's spanish DEM dictionary without a user interface.

-Right now it can just generate Rich Text terminal output or Markdown from a HTML file.
+Right now it can just generate Rich Text terminal output or Markdown.

 Input can be supplied as an argument or from stdin.